MazontheMoon/fcc_rwd_project3_product/README.md

 Content:

-Header will include background image with logo, title and navigation menu.
+Header will include logo, animated title text and navigation menu.

 Nav items:
-1 - Who
-2 - What
+1 - What
-3 - Why
+2 - Why
-4 - How
+3 - How
-5 - When *not shown in mobile views
-6 - Where * not shown in mobile views

 List of Products:

-Cactus
-Daisy
-Foxglove
-Ivy
-Lavendar
-Poppy
-Rose
-Shamrock
-Sunflower
+Smile
+Grin
+Gring tears
+Sad
+Sad Crying
+Meh
+Meh Rollingeyes
+Annoyed
+Angry

-Each Product listing will include image, name, description and add to basket button
+Each Product listing will include icon and short description and free price tag

 Contact

-Link to send an email and simple sign up form for mailing list
+Link to send an email in footer and simple sign up form for mailing list